sh4tteredd/Glyph-Developer-Kit/README.md

 # Setup Development Environment

+#Why the decompile process:
+ - try to figure out a key / create a modified version of it

 ## Normal Process
 Before starting development, you need to set up the API Key.
 Define the API Key provided by Nothing in the `AndroidManifest.xml` file of your application, within the `<application>` tag.
 Here is how to do it: